-Prior to editing, Infix searches for sequences of dots often used as spacers in tabular layouts such as the table of contents in a book.
+Prior to editing, Infix searches for sequences of dots used as spacers in tabular layouts such as the table of contents in a book.
 These leader-dot sequences are then given special treatment by Infix and converted into a leader tab.
 This means that during editing, the leader dots will grow/shrink correctly.

-Infix also searches for large gaps between words and inserts equivalent tabstops instead.
-This too makes it easier to edit tabular data and bullet-lists.
+Infix also searches for large gaps between words and inserts equivalent tabstops instead which also makes it easier to edit tabular data and bullet-lists.

-Occasionally this may adversely effect the layout of a page.
-In this case, disable the feature.
+Occasionally this may adversely affect the layout of a page.
+It may also cause a significant initial delay on some more complex pages.